pipelinelabo/datalaiq-wiki/search/json/json.md

 ### Quoting Rules

-The JSON format is extremely liberal and allows names of all types, including characters Gravwell usually treats as separators such as '.' and "-".
+The JSON format is extremely liberal and allows names of all types, including characters DatalaiQ usually treats as separators such as '.' and "-".
 In cases where the JSON name contains such characters, wrap the individual field in double-quotes to parse it as a single token.
 For example, this JSON string contains a dot character in a field name:

 ```
 { "subfield.op": "stuff", "subfield.type": "int", "subfield.value": 99}